StenlyTU/K8s-training-official/README.md

         kubectl get nodes -o jsonpath="{.items[*].status.nodeInfo.osImage}"

-    You should see: Container Linux by CoreOS 2303.3.0 (Rhyolite)
+    You should see something like that: Container Linux by CoreOS 2303.3.0 (Rhyolite)

     **Take-away**: Try to understand the construct of the query.

 ### Storage ###

-35. **Create a PersistentVolume of 1Gi, called 'myvolume-i353953'.
+35. **Create a PersistentVolume of 1Gi, called 'myvolume-practice'.
 Make it have accessMode of 'ReadWriteOnce' and 'ReadWriteMany', storageClassName 'normal', mounted on hostPath '/etc/foo'.
 List all PersistentVolume**

     <details><summary>show</summary><p>